-The Deferred Payment scheme is a legal arrangement to enable someone moving into a residential or nursing care home to agree for the local authority to pay their care home fees until they access funds tied up in their property.
-The scheme is available for those individuals who own a property and whose savings and/or other assets are below the maximum capital threshold and they do not have sufficient weekly income to meet the full cost of their care.
+The Deferred Payment scheme is a legal arrangement to enable someone moving into a residential or nursing care home to agree for the local authority to pay some of their care home fees until they access funds tied up in their property.
+The scheme is available for those individuals who own a property and whose savings and/or other assets are below the maximum capital threshold, and they do not have sufficient weekly income to meet the full cost of their care.
 Any money which the local authority pays out in these circumstances is repayable when the property is sold or when the care is no longer required.
-The arrangement is similar to a loan for the period determined in the Deferred Payment agreement terms and conditions.
+The arrangement is similar to a loan or mortgage for the period determined in the Deferred Payment agreement terms and conditions.
 You will need to agree to the Council placing a legal charge on the property as security for the debt.

-Currently the authority does not charge any fees for valuing the property or arranging the Deferred Payment agreement and also does not charge interest on any debt until 91 days after the date the resident passed away, however this policy will be reviewed within the next year.
+Currently the authority does not charge any fees for valuing the property and does not charge interest on any debt until 91 days after the date the resident passed away or is discharged from the residential/nursing care home, however this policy will continue to be reviewed periodically.